 Here’s the breakdown…

 The length of time needed to stay in the flowering stage depends heavily on the strain.
-Once you have switched your plant into the flowering stage Here's a list of popular strains by length of flowering period:
+Once you have switched your plant into the flowering stage they will stretch (the ‘flowering stretch’), form buds and then fatten.

 Short (6-8 weeks)